-Eagle has adopted a Code of Ethics ("Code of Ethics"), pursuant to Rule 204A-1 under the Investment Advisers Act of 1940, and will provide a copy to any client or prospective client upon request.
+Eagle has adopted a Code of Ethics ("Code of Ethics"), pursuant to Rule 204A-1 under the Advisers Act, and will provide a copy to any client or prospective client upon request.

 The major areas that are covered in the Code of Ethics are summarized below.